 To further illustrate, the following screenshot shows the entity sequence that is set for the Sales Tax CodeGroups data package.

 In order to successfully import sales tax codes and groups, the sales tax codes and details have to be loaded first, before sales tax groups can be imported.
 Sales tax codes and groups are all in Execution unit = 1, but the sequences are in the order that they will be imported.
 Other related sales tax entities that are not dependent upon other data entities being loaded are included in the package.
 For example, sales tax exempt numbers, is set in its own Execution unit = 2.
 This data entity will start loading immediately because there are no dependencies on other entities loading before it.
-Sequencing of the data packages In order to successfully load data, the order of loading the data packages is important because of dependencies that exist within and across modules in Dynamics 365 for Operations.
+Sequencing of the data packages In order to successfully load data, the order of loading the data packages is important because of dependencies that exist within and across modules.
 The numbering format that has been created for the data packages within LCS are as follows: